maybe-improving/ti-propulsion-power-planner/README.md

 - Whether specific **mission targets** (Δv + acceleration) are feasible

 > Not affiliated with Hooded Horse, Pavonis Interactive, or the Terra Invicta team.
-> This is a fan-made analysis tool built on data exported from the Terra Invicta wiki.
+> This is a fan-made analysis tool.

 ---